BigMachineStudios/Shared-Projects/README.md

 The high glucose factor was something I was unaware of and is confirmed in this research paper from the NIH https://pmc.ncbi.nlm.nih.gov/articles/PMC3329666/

+Project #2 SQL queries of a relational database for an online digital music store

+I only have two queries so far.
+I made the first one extra complicated so that it would require touching/joning multiple tables.
+The second is a work in progress because I find it rather boring, although I can imagine it being a typical task for hounding customers.
+The files are:
+Chinook_MySql.sql - this builds the database
+Chinook Queries.sql - the queries I have done so far...I'm still a little slow with this stuff until it becomes a bit more natural.